wooga/atlas-unity/README.md

 ### Editor tests

 The editor tests comes in two flavors: Unity 5.5 and Unity 5.6.
 These versions have different commandline parameters and options.
 The `wooga.gradle.unity.tasks.Test` will adjust the settings based on the unity version.
 It will figure out at runtime if your version is 5.5 or 5.6.
 It will always fallback to 5.5 logic if it couldn't figure out the version.

+### PlayMode tests
+The plugin automatically detects if `playMode` test are enabled and creates corresponding tasks.

 **build.gradle unity 5.5**
 ```